aws/aws-sdk-php/docs/guide/configuration.rst

     The ``signature_provider`` used by your client MUST be able to create the ``signature_version`` option you provide.
-The default ``signature_provider`` used by the SDK can create signature objects for "v4" and "s3" signature versions.
+The default ``signature_provider`` used by the SDK can create signature objects for "v4" and "anonymous" signature versions.